Four Key Considerations When Drafting an Investigation Report

 Gathering the subject’s information is not sufficient to ensure procedural fairness in the investigation.
 The investigator needs to articulate that the subject’s statements were considered and, if these statements were found to be not credible, explain why they were found to be so.
 Again, the investigator needs to be specific.
 A blanket dismissal of the subject’s statements in the Investigation Report may cause the tribunal or Court to infer that they were not properly considered, which could lead to a further inference that the investigation lacked procedural fairness.

 Field Law can assist with all aspects of a Workplace Investigation, including drafting, preparing, and reviewing the final report.
 A comprehensive report that meets the established standards for providing procedural fairness to both the complainant and the subject will save the employer significant time, stress and costs.
-Contact Jason Harley or any member of our Labour + Employment group for assistance and guidance with your Workplace Investigations.
+Contact any member of our Labour + Employment group for assistance and guidance with your Workplace Investigations.